Anyonic exchange in the time domain is tied to Luttinger type scaling: Discussion and conclusion

+To our knowledge, the backscattering noise at finite temperature has not been derived so far.
+The important consequence of our analysis is that we have not chosen the free chiral TLL model for the edges from the beginning, as done in all previous theoretical studies.
+Rather, the ATE link (and, as a consequence, braiding in the time domain for an injected anyon which involves a simple phase only when its spreading is reduced), cannot be analyzed beyond a TLL type behavior that turns out to be more complicated compared to that in a single QPC and does not scale anymore with temperatures and $\omega_-=\omega_{dc}$ due to the additional energy scale $\omega_+$.

-\paragraph{Discussion and conclusion}
+\section{Discussion and conclusion}

 Let us summarize our analysis.
-We imposed the braiding link in the time domain as an additional constraint on a fully general model underlying UNEPT.
-This led us to derive the braiding fluctuation–dissipation theorem (FDT) introduced in Ref.~\cite{ines_statistics_2025}, and consequently an integral equation relating DC noise and current.
-Then we enforced the detailed-balance condition on the two correlators, without assuming any inversion symmetry, so that DC noise becomes Poissonian, and we get a braiding integral equation for a unique observable, the DC current which serves as the distinctive signature of the underlying model.
+We imposed the ATE link as an additional constraint on a fully general model underlying UNEP theory.
+This led us to derive the ATE fluctuation–dissipation relation, introduced in Ref.~\cite{ines_statistics_2025}, and consequently an integral equation relating nonequilibrium DC noise and current.
+We first enforced the detailed balance equation, without assuming inversion symmetry, so that the DC noise becomes Poissonian.
+In this regime, the ATE constraint reduces the problem to an integral equation for a single observable-the DC backscattering current-which serves as the distinctive fingerprint of the underlying model.

-We solved this equation using the W-H method and, remarkably, obtained a unique solution: the TLL prediction, thus a scaling behavior.
-Even though inversion symmetry was not imposed, the resulting solution restores it.
-The scaling parameter is defined as $\delta = \theta/\pi - n$, where $n$ is such that $0<\delta<1$, indicating that the braiding phase in time is determined by the scaling dimension and thus inherits its nonuniversality.

-In fact, contrary to the common claim that $\theta$ is topologically protected, our results show that the braiding link in the time domain is fully determined by the edge dynamics that is, by the precise edge Hamiltonian, which may be affected by nonuniversal interaction effects.
-Thus the direct inference of the temporal braiding from its spatial counterpart can be justified only for a chiral TLL (see End Matter \ref{app:braiding_TLL}) .
-Therefore, in the presence of nonuniversal effects, the spatial braiding phase, being genuinely topologically protected, cannot systematically be captured through the temporal braiding phase, which merely reflects the nonuniversal scaling dimension.

-The identification between $\delta$ and $\theta$ was the hypothesis underlying the anyon collider analysis, within the specific TLL model ~\cite{fractional_statistics_theory_2016}.
-Within this context, the detailed-balance condition does not hold, and the DC noise becomes super-Poissonian~\cite{ines_cond_mat,ines_PRB_R_noise_2020}, but we can check that the time-exchange FDT is valid.
-However, since the equilibrium components of the correlators are constrained by detailed balance, it is not straightforward to construct alternative models that simultaneously satisfy the time-exchange constraint.
-This limitation defines one of the key perspectives of the present approach.
-More general nonequilibrium situations may offer additional flexibility in the form of the retarded response function, and thus in the possible structures of the two fundamental building blocks: the DC current and the DC noise.

-The possibility of linking the time braiding tatistical phase to a measurable DC current provides a new perspective on fractional excitations in strongly correlated systems, bridging theoretical constructs and experimentally accessible observables.